i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 Streaming Changes Required
 ==========================

-TODO
-Offline signatures cannot be verified in streaming.
+Offline signatures cannot currently be verified in streaming.
-Needs a flag to indicate offline signed.
-There is room in the header options bytes for a flag.
+The change below adds the offline signing block to the options.
-Needs some way to get the transient key via I2CP.
+This avoids having to retrieve this information via I2CP.
-See I2CP section above.

 Changes
 -------